Newport Beach

 What is breast augmentation?

 Breast augmentation, also called breast enlargement, is a plastic surgery procedure that enlarges the breasts with silicone or saline breast implants.
-Our highly trained breast augmentation specialists can also use fat grafting to enhance the breasts, either with or without implants.
+As a highly trained breast augmentation specialist, Dr. Pham can also use fat grafting to enhance the breasts, either with or without implants.
 If breast sagging is your main concern, a breast lift may be a more suitable procedure.
 Many women choose a combination breast augmentation and lift to enhance breast size and shape with one surgery.

 What are the benefits of breast augmentation?